Open-Hive-Org/.github/README.md

-# .github
+# Open Hive
-We're an open source community who connects developer and designers all over the world to develop and invent amazing things.
+We're an open-source community that connects developers and designers all over the world to develop and invent amazing things.